hammerheim-game/hammerheim-rules/5-warbands.md

 Runesmith: A Runesmith Journeyman may inscribe runes as detailed below.
 In addition the Runesmith Journeyman may learn a new rune instead on a new skill.
-Armour: Dwarfs never suffer movement penalties for wearing armour.
+Armor: Dwarfs never suffer movement penalties for wearing armor.
-Armourer: A Runesmith can repair and make weapons and armour.
-The warband may purchase one item per post game trading session from the following: axes, hammers, swords, two handed weapons, helmets, shields, light and heavy armour at a 2d6GC discount to a minimum price of 1GC.
+Armorer: A Runesmith can repair and make weapons and armor.
+The warband may purchase one item per post game trading session from the following: axes, hammers, swords, two handed weapons, helmets, shields, light and heavy armor at a 2d6GC discount to a minimum price of 1GC.
 This applies only if the Runesmith did not go OOA.
 Hate Orcs and Goblins: All Dwarfs hate Orcs and Goblins.
 See the psychology section of the Mordheim rules for details